TylerTemp/SaintsField/README.md

 Note: Recommended to use `AboveImage`/`BelowImage` for image/sprite/texture2D.

-*   `int maxWidth=-1`
+*   `int width=-1`

-    preview max-width, -1 for original image size that returned by Unity.
+    preview width, -1 for original image size that returned by Unity.
 If it's greater than current view width, it'll be scaled down to fit the view.
 Use `int.MaxValue` to always fit the view width.

-*   `int maxHeight=-1`
+*   `int height=-1`

-    preview max height, -1 for auto resize (with the same aspect) using the width
+    preview height, -1 for auto resize (with the same aspect) using the width

 *   `EAlign align=EAlign.End`